xczhou-astro/galaxyGenius/README.md

 # galaxyGenius

 A Mock Galaxy Image Generator for Various Telescopes from Hydrodynamical Simulations

+This work is accepted by A&A. The preprint is at https://arxiv.org/abs/2506.15060.

 ## Results
 ### Workflow